Pence takes swipe at NBA, Nike in critical speech on China

 China took control of Hong Kong from Britain in 1997 under an agreement in which Beijing promised to let the city maintain its own legal and financial system and preserve civil liberties unseen on the mainland.
 The protesters fear Beijing is reneging on those promises.

-Associated Press writers Eric Tucker and Paul Wiseman in Washington and Bernard Condon in New York contributed to this report.
+Associated Press writers Eric Tucker and Paul Wiseman in Washington contributed to this report.